Do Olympic Medalists Receive Cash Prizes With Their Medals?

 - Thailand: $314,000 (gold)

-For those British athletes competing in this year’s London Games, they won’t receive anything directly except the medal and getting their face on a stamp, as Great Britain’s Olympic Committee doesn’t give cash prizes.
+For those British athletes competing in the 2012 London Games, they didn’t receive anything directly except the medal and getting their face on a stamp, as Great Britain’s Olympic Committee doesn’t give cash prizes.

-Of course, Olympic medalists in high profile events, particularly in countries like the U.S. and Great Britain, often can expect to receive sponsorship contracts that eclipse cash Bonuses given by any Olympic Committee, so I’m sure they’re not lamenting the fact that they aren’t representing Singapore or Georgia.
+Of course, Olympic medalists in high profile events, particularly in countries like the U.S. and Great Britain, often can expect to receive sponsorship contracts that eclipse cash bonuses given by any Olympic Committee, so I’m sure they’re not lamenting the fact that they aren’t representing Singapore or Georgia where such ad deals aren’t typically nearly as lucrative.